rudajura/rudajura/README.md

 ### Hello there 👋

-💻 I'm IT student from Czech republic, currently trying to improve my programming skills.
+💻 I'm IT student from Czech republic.

 <!--